mathandphysics/voidstar/README.md

 ## A Real-Time Black Hole Ray Tracer

 <p><code>void*</code> is a real-time black hole ray tracer written in C++ with OpenGL.
-Fly around and observe a black hole with accretion disk against the optional backdrop of the Milky Way galaxy.</p>
+Fly around and observe a spinning black hole with accretion disk against the optional backdrop of the Milky Way galaxy.</p>

 ![Cinematic](voidstar/docs/images/cinematic.jpeg)

 ### About

-<p><code>void*</code> ray marches along geodesics by using Hamilton's equations applied
+<p><code>void*</code> ray marches along light-like geodesics by using Hamilton's equations applied
 to General Relativity.
 Namely, the Hamiltonian is given by</p>

 $$H(x^{\alpha}, p_{\beta}) = \frac{1}{2}g^{\mu \nu}(x^{\alpha})p_{\mu}p_{\nu}$$